 Action Research- M. Barberos, A. Gozalo, E. Padayogdog

-THE EFFECT OF THE TEACHER'S TEACHING STYLE ON STUDENTS' MOTIVATION ACTION RESEARCH SUBMITTED BY: MARIA THERESA BARBEROS ARNOLD GOZALO EUBERTA PADAYOGDOG SUBMITTED TO: LEE TZONGJIN, Ed.D.
-CHAPTER ITHE EFFECT OF TEACHERS' TEACHING STYLE ON STUDENTS' MOTIVATION
+THE EFFECT OF THE TEACHER'S TEACHING STYLE ON STUDENTS' MOTIVATION ACTION RESEARCH SUBMITTED BY: MARIA THERESA BARBEROS, ARNOLD GOZALO, EUBERTA PADAYOGDOG SUBMITTED TO: LEE TZONGJIN, Ed.D.
+CHAPTER I THE EFFECT OF TEACHERS' TEACHING STYLE ON STUDENTS' MOTIVATION

-The teachers, being the focal figure in education must be competent and knowledgeable in order to impart the knowledge they could give to their students.
+The teachers, being the focal figure in education, must be competent and knowledgeable in order to impart the knowledge they could give to their students.
 Good teaching is a very personal manner.
-Effective teaching is concerned with the students as a person and with his general development.
+Effective teaching is concerned with the student as a person and with his general development.
 The teacher must recognize individual differences among his/her students and adjust instructions that best suit to the learners.
 It is always a fact that as educators, we play varied and vital roles in the classroom.
 Teachers are considered the light in the classroom.
-We are entrusted with so many responsibilities that range from the very simple to most complex and very challenging job.
+We are entrusted with so many responsibilities that range from the very simple to most complex and very challenging jobs.
 Everyday we encounter them as part of the work or mission that we are in.
 It is very necessary that we need to understand the need to be motivated in doing our work well, so as to have motivated learners in the classroom.
-When students are motivated, then learning would easily take place.
+When students are motivated, then learning will easily take place.
 However, motivating students to learn requires a very challenging role on the part of the teacher.
 It requires a variety of teaching styles or techniques just to capture students' interests.
 Above all, the teacher must himself come into possession of adequate knowledge of the objectives and standards of the curriculum, skills in teaching, interests, appreciation and ideals.
 He needs to exert effort to lead children or students into a life that is large, full, stimulating and satisfying.
 Some students seem naturally enthusiastic about learning, but many need or expect their instructors or teachers to inspire, challenge or stimulate them.
 "Effective learning in the classroom depends on the teacher's ability to maintain the interest that brought students to the course in the first place (Erickson, 1978).
 Not all students are motivated by the same values, needs, desires and wants.
 Some students are motivated by the approval of others or by overcoming challenges.

 Teachers must recognize the diversity and complexity in the classroom, be it the ethnicity, gender, culture, language abilities and interests.
-Getting students to work and learn in class in largely influenced in all these areas.
+Getting students to work and learn in class is largely influenced in all these areas.
 Classroom diversity exists not only among students and their peers but may be also exacerbated by language and cultural differences between teachers and students.

 As stressed in the Educator's Diary published in 1995, "teaching takes place only when learning does."
 Considering one's teaching style and how it affects students' motivation greatly concerns the researchers.
-Although, we might think of other factors, however, emphasis has been geared towards the effect of teacher's teaching style and student motivation.
+Although we might think of other factors, however, emphasis has been geared towards the effect of teacher's teaching style and student motivation.

 If teacher's teaching style would fit in a class and is used consistently, then students are motivated to learn.